In its simplest form, PostHog is an analytics data store where events come in and get analyzed.

 Persons ingestion

-Persons ingestion works similarly to events, except there's two tables involved: person
+Persons ingestion works similarly to events, except there's two tables involved: person and person_distinct_id.

 Note that querying both tables requires handling duplicated rows.
 Check out PersonQuery code for an example of how it's done.

-tables are not sharded and instead replicated onto each node to avoid JOINs over the network.
+In sharded setups, person and person_distinct_id tables are not sharded and instead replicated onto each node to avoid JOINs over the network.